CuteWaterBeary/ShaderMotion/README.md

 ## Getting started

 This project contains a working example scene `Example/Example.unity` which gives an overview of the whole system.
 If you are interested in technical details, please read the [wiki](../../wikis/home).
+If you are setting up a VRChat avatar, please read [VRCA addon](Addon/VRCA) instruction.

 ![Overview](../../wikis/uploads/f6c3a9855edf0b8ee69a37bdfe3aff07/GameView.png)